TimmHess/UnrealImageCapture/README.md

 #
 ## Organize RenderRequests
-We do this by basically reimplementing UE4's code for taking screenshots with the addition of not flushing our rendering pipeline to prevent rendering hickups dropping the framerate to 3 - 5 FPS.
+We do this by basically re-implementing UE4's code for taking screenshots with the addition of not flushing our rendering pipeline to prevent rendering hiccups dropping the framerate to 3 - 5 FPS.

-This comes with the price of needing to handle the waiting before an image is done being copied from GPU so that we do not read an old or unintialized buffer (Render Thread and GameThread are not synchronous).
+This comes with the price of needing to handle the waiting before an image is done being copied from GPU so that we do not read an old or uninitialized buffer (Render Thread and GameThread are not synchronous).
 We do this by keeping a queue of ```RenderRequest``` that we can probe for being completed.

 We add the following ```struct``` to our CaptureManager class: